drewdeponte/pra/README.md

 Reduces noise to more easily determine which pull requests are unassigned.
 Names added will not appear in the assignee column.

+#### Github Organizations

+Instead of listing each repository, an organization can be provided and all pull requests open for projects in that organization will be listed.
+To exclude any unwanted projects, add the repository name to the `exclude` array for that organization.

 ### GitHub Authentication